 Giving feedback

-HR people at all levels find themselves in situations where they need to give feedback that may be unwelcome, difficult or resisted
+HR people at all levels find themselves in situations where giving feedback, at times, may be unwelcome, difficult or resisted.

 It may be that the person has failed to follow appropriate procedures, in which case it’s relatively straightforward because the evidence is clear.
 However, some feedback is likely to be behavioural – about situations where the person has not demonstrated appropriate behaviours or has not lived up to the organisation’s values.
 This is more challenging, because it can be more subjective and the risk is that it is seen as personal.
 Using factual evidence, together with calm and clear language, helps to get the feedback across in a way that is acceptable and useful to the recipient.